 Often, it says that choices have consequences.
-The enormous question is, does this assertion stand or hold any essential truth?
-Well, narrowly speaking, the correspondence theory of truth is while you are free to make your own decision, but you are not free to control the consequences of your actions.
+The big question is, does this assertion stand or hold any essential truth?
+Well, narrowly speaking, the correspondence theory of truth is while you are free to make your own decision, you are not free to control the consequences of your actions.

 Every human being is present with free will to make their own decisions.
 To do something of your own free will, you do it by choice, but if you allow someone to influence you, then your decision is not free.

-While they establish that human beings can think and act freely as a reasonable and moral living being, remember everything you do come back to you.
+While establishing that human beings can think and act freely as a reasonable and moral living being, remember everything you do come back to you.
 And the consequences, whether good or bad, will follow you forever, and it also affects everyone in your path.